TheAngryByrd/FsLibLog/README.md

 There are currently three ways to get a logger.

-- `getCurrentLogger` - Creates a logger.
+- `getCurrentLogger` - __Deprecated__ because inferring the correct StackFrame is too difficult.
+Creates a logger.
 It's name is based on the current StackFrame.
+- `getLoggerByFunc` - Creates a logger based on `Reflection.MethodBase.GetCurrentMethod` call.
+This is only useful for calls within functions.
+- `getLoggerByQuotation` - Creates a logger given a Quotations.Expr type.
+This is only useful for module level declarations.
 - `getLoggerFor` - Creates a logger given a `'a` type.
 - `getLoggerByType` - Creates a logger given a `Type`.
 - `getLoggerByName` - Creates a logger given a `string`.